In-Person Return to School

 - Communicate with faculty, staff, and students as needed

-- Lead specific planning and implementation for the online learning framework within the Junior School
+- Lead specific planning and implementation for the in-person and online learning frameworks within the Senior School

-- Communicate with faculty and staff, students and families as needed
+- Communicate and liaise with faculty, staff, students and families

-- Share responsibility for the review and monitoring of synchronous classes, learning tasks, and activities
+- Share responsibility for the review and monitoring of classes, learning tasks, and activities

 - Oversee assessment and evaluation practices

-- Lead their respective departments in all aspects of learning, including pedagogy, assessment and administration
+- Lead their respective division/department in all aspects of learning, including pedagogy, assessment and administration

 - Design and deliver learning experiences for students in accordance with school plans